 The second doctor may be able to offer you another type of cancer treatment.
 Or they may confirm what you have already been told.
 This may help you to accept that your doctors have tried everything.
 If you still want to have treatment, you could ask if there are any cancer research trials that might be suitable for you.
-Our booklet Coping with advanced cancer has more information (see page 78).
+Our booklets Coping with advanced cancer and Understanding cancer research trials (clinical trials) have more information (see page 78).